bahaa-abou-khalil/CommTrack/README.md

 npm install
 ```

-4. Obtain the ngrok url and add it to you '.env` file:
+4. Obtain the ngrok url and add it to you `.env` file:
 ```plaintext
 REDIRECTED_SLACK_SIGNIN=<ngrok url>/slackAuth/welcome
 ```